FAQs

 Western grants college credit for AP exams and IB exams.
 For specific details about the amount and type of credit awarded, see Western's AP, IB, and Cambridge International Credit page.
 In order to receive credit, you must have your official scores sent to the Office of Admissions.

-Both curricular pathways satisfy the requirements for the Honors Interdisciplinary Studies minor.
+Both curricular pathways satisfy the requirements for the Honors Interdisciplinary Studies Minor.

 Transfer students join us with a wide range of credit from other institutions.
 If certain requirements are met, transfer students follow the Transfer Curriculum Pathway which requires 4 Honors Seminars and an Honors Capstone Senior Project.